fbpx

 White woman, grey hair

-Karen Fisk is the Executive Director of the Stowe Center whose mission is to encourage social justice and literary activism by exploring the legacy of Stowe and the constellation of Black voices who influenced and inspired her.
+Karen Fisk is the Executive Director of the Stowe Center whose mission is to encourage social justice and literary activism by exploring the legacy of Stowe and all who advocate hope and freedom then and now.